Forced Draft (FD) Fans

 - High-Pressure Radial Open (HPRM / HPRL)

-Fan Arrangements
+Forced Draft (FD) Fan Arrangements

-Fan Arrangements indicate how the motors mount to and drive the fans.
+Fan arrangements indicate how the motors mount to and drive the fans.
 Forced draft fans typically call for direct-drive, Arrangement 4 fans with variable frequency drives.
 Larger systems may require direct-coupled configurations while some users prefer belt-drive for speed flexibility.
 These are the arrangement options:

 Arrangement 1 – Belt Drive with an overhung impeller.
 The fan and motor mount separately to a unitary base.